acbull/GPT-GNN/README.md

 ```
   --conv_name                      STR     Name of GNN filter (model)                           Default is hgt.
   --scheduler                      STR     Name of learning rate scheduler                      Default is cycle (for pretrain) and cosine (for fine-tuning)
+  --n_hid                          INT     Number of hidden dimension                           Default is 400.
+  --n_layers                       INT     Number of GNN layers                                 Default is 3.
-  --last_norm                      INT     Whether to use layer-norm on the last layer.
+  --prev_norm                      BOOL    Whether to use layer-norm on previous layers.
 Default is False.
-  --n_layers                       INT     Number of GNN layers                                 Default is 3.
-  --prev_norm                      Bool    Whether to use layer-norm on previous layers.
+  --last_norm                      BOOL    Whether to use layer-norm on the last layer.
 Default is False.
   --max_lr                         FLOAT   Maximum learning rate.
 Default is 1e-3 (for pretrain) and 5e-4 (for fine-tuning).
 ```